Bachelor of Science

 Students in geology who wish to graduate with high or highest honors will be required to conduct an independent research project under the direction of a faculty member.
 Students are also afforded the opportunity to conduct research within the department's laboratories regardless of their honors status.

-Required Coursework
+Required Coursework for the Geology BS

-Introductory Coursework
+Introductory Coursework3-4

 Physical Geology